 The RICS provide training to ensure the expertise, skill and knowledge of all their members is kept up to date and relevant during their career as a RICS member.

-The RICS members on our reallymoving.com panel specialise in residential property surveys – HomeBuyer Reports and Building Surveys.
+The RICS members on our panel specialise in residential property surveys – HomeBuyer Reports (Level 2 Survey) and Building Surveys (Level 3 Survey).
 Your RICS surveyor will offer expertise and independent advice at all stages of your property purchase.

 Using a RICS surveyor for your house survey

-As your home is likely to be the biggest single investment you ever make, reallymoving.com strongly recommends that you employ an RICS surveyor to check out your potential property before you exchange contracts.
+As your home is likely to be the biggest single investment you ever make, we strongly recommend that you employ an RICS surveyor to check out your potential property before you exchange contracts.

-The report your Chartered Surveyor provides you with may save you thousands of pounds in expensive repair bills from a fault you were unaware of on your own viewings.
+The report your Surveyor provides you with may save you thousands of pounds in expensive repair bills from a fault you were unaware of from your own viewings.

-Using the services of an RICS surveyor provides the following peace of mind:
+Using the services of a RICS surveyor provides the following peace of mind:

 Using a RICS surveyor for your property survey means, as you pay the surveyor direct, they are working for you and therefore acting with your best interests at heart, offering transparent, impartial expertise about the building you are buying.

-When selecting your surveyor, look out for the term ‘Regulated by RICS’ to ensure you are receiving an expert, independent HomeBuyer Report or Building Survey.
-You can use reallymoving.com to locate RICS surveyors in your region for both HomeBuyer Reports and Building Surveys.
+When selecting your surveyor, look out for the term ‘Regulated by RICS’ to ensure you are receiving an expert, independent Level 2 or level 3 Survey.